1. Does the AOP application process differ from that of general applicants?

-Generally, all AOP freshmen with no college experience will be expected to participate in a pre-freshmen residential summer program during the months of July and/or August, at an approximate cost of $315 per week for room and board.
+Yes, all AOP freshmen with no college experience are required to participate in a pre-freshmen residential summer program during the months of July and/or August, at an approximate cost of $315 per week for room and board.
 Participation costs for EOP students will be minimal since the State's Educational Opportunity Program will share costs.
 In addition to being tested and receiving instruction in specific subject areas, pre-freshmen will be introduced to the college through their AOP counselor and various information sessions that covers topics such as career selection, college survival, time management, financial aid and core requirements.
 Their AOP Counselor will provide personal attention with academic, financial aid, and course selection/registration matters, as well as, with social, cultural and resident hall matters.
 Successful completion of the summer activity will confirm final admission for freshman.

 Pre-freshmen are typically responsible for their own transportation to and from Geneseo.
 Personal automobiles use is not permitted during participation in the summer program.

 10. Where is SUNY Geneseo located?